LaQuan Williams: Baltimore Ravens

 The Baltimore Ravens signed Williams as an undrafted free agent in 2011.
 In his first preseason game against the Philadelphia Eagles, he made three catches for 46 yards and was the team's second leading receiver behind tight end Dennis Pitta.
 Because of injury to Lee Evans, Williams played several games of the 2011 season as the Ravens' third receiver, including the Sunday Night Football matchup which saw the team sweep their heated rival Pittsburgh Steelers, in which he notched two big receptions for first downs.
 Along with time at receiver, he was also a special teams standout, recording 4 tackles in his rookie season while also returning 5 kicks for 109 yards on a 21.8 yard average in 2011.
 He also finished with four special teams tackles.

-During the team's Super Bowl run in 2012, Williams saw no snaps on offense but collected five tackles on special teams.
+During the team's Super Bowl run in 2012, Williams saw no touches on offense but collected five tackles on special teams.
+He was placed on injured reserve in December.

 On September 1, 2013, the Ravens waived him.